wilsonify/wilsonify.github.io/content/recipes/LENTIL TACOS WITH CARROTJICAMA SLAW109.md

 some of their liquid, about 3 minutes.
 Add the soy sauce, stir, and then add the lentils.
 Mix

-that shit up and then add the garlic and apple juice.
-Yes, fucking apple juice.
+that    up and then add the garlic and apple juice.
+Yes,  apple juice.
 Just do it.
 Cook

 until most of the liquid has evaporated, about 2 minutes.
 Turn off the heat and stir in the

 toasted sesame oil.
-Taste that shit.
-Fucking awesome.
+Taste that   .  awesome.

 3 Now, the slaw.
 Cut the jicama, cucumber, and carrot into matchsticks no more than 1 inch